Saint Louis University School of Law,

 Rose assists clients with a wide variety of business litigation matters.

-She performs legal research on case law, drafts and reviews pleadings and other documents, supports case management, and assists with client communications.
+She performs legal research, drafts pleadings and other documents, supports case management, and assists with client communications.
+Rose helps litigation teams analyze the strengths and weaknesses of arguments and evidence.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).